A direct detection of neutral hydrogen intensity mapping on Mpc scales at $z\approx 0.32$ and $z\approx 0.44$: Model fitting

-In this section, we use the obtained measurement of the HI power spectrum to constrain the astrophysics of the HI galaxies and the HI mass function (HIMF) following \citet{Chen_2021}.
 The power spectrum is modelled as a combination of a 2-halo and 1-halo term as well as a scale-independent shot noise term.
 We further include redshift space distortions, e.g. the Kaiser term \citep{Kaiser_1987} which increases the amplitude of the power spectrum on large scales and the ``fingers-of-god" term \citep{Jackson_1971} which smooths out fluctuations on small scales.
 The theoretical power spectrum is averaged in the same way as the observed one in order to produce the 1-d power spectrum.

-We model the HI power spectrum as a combination of a 2-halo, 1-halo, and shot noise term \citep{Cooray_2002,2010MNRAS.404..876W,Chen_2021}: \begin{linenomath*}
+We model the HI power spectrum as a combination of a 2-halo, 1-halo, and shot noise term \citep{Cooray_2002,2010MNRAS.404..876W,2019MNRAS.484.1007W, Chen_2021}: \begin{linenomath*}